Rahmn-Dev/E-Perpus/README.md

 # E-Perpus

-Electronic Perpus or E-Library using python.
+Electronic Perpus or E-Library using python Django.